apache/ignite/modules/ducktests/README.md

 --global-json, eg: {"jfr_enabled":true}
 ```
 ## Run with safepoints logging
-Safepoint logging is enabled by default, to disable it, you need to pass `false` for `safepoint_log_enabled` for example:
+Safepoint logging is disabled by default, to enable it, you need to pass `true` for `safepoint_log_enabled` for example:
 ```
---global-json, eg: {"safepoint_log_enabled":false}
+--global-json, eg: {"safepoint_log_enabled":true}
 ```
 ## Run with enabled security
 ### Run with SSL enabled